capjamesg/jamesql/README.md

 # JameSQL

-An in-memory, NoSQL database implemented in Python.
+An in-memory, NoSQL database implemented in Python, with support for building custom ranking algorithms.

 [Try a site search engine built with JameSQL](https://jamesg.blog/search-pages/)

-This project has support for:

-- Inserting records
-- Deleting records
-- Searching for records that match a query
-- Searching for records that match multiple query conditions

-You can write custom ranking algorithms for each query.

 Here is an example of a search engine with a JameSQL back-end: